Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 Though the migrant labor system wasn’t a creation of the mining companies themselves, it became the perfect means for exploiting cheap and dangerous labour, and hiding the consequences.

-> "But on regime change, the rate among black miners shot up exponentially, from less than 1 percent to 25 percent"
+> "But on regime change, the rate among black miners shot up exponentially, from less than 1 percent to 25 percent."

 Up until now, the difficulty of detection of silicosis has allowed the misrepresentation of tens of thousands of deaths -- which is what makes the class action so challenging.
 The diagnosis requires advanced medical skills in occupational diseases and the use of special medical equipment.
 So plenty of mineworkers were certified with other causes of death, or even as a result of natural causes.